Committed to clients and community, Elizabeth delivers award-winning expertise

-Elizabeth T. Pierson is a sixth-generation Californian and longtime Westside resident, who formerly lived and practiced in Pasadena.
+Elizabeth T. Pierson is a longtime Westside resident who formerly lived and practiced in Pasadena.

 She is a devotee of the performing arts, an avid traveler, and an amateur photographer whose photos of architecture and landscapes appear on this site.

 Download a PDF of Elizabeth’s resume.
 Or use the contact form to start a discussion about your specific needs.